What is Azure Internet of Things (IoT)?

-Typically, IoT devices send telemetry from the sensors to back-end services in the cloud.
-However, other types of communication are possible such as a back-end service sending commands to your devices.
+Typically, IoT devices send telemetry from the sensors to cloud services in your solution.
+However, other types of communication are possible such as a cloud service sending commands to your devices.
 The following are some examples of device-to-cloud and cloud-to-device communication:

 A mobile refrigeration truck sends temperature every 5 minutes to an IoT Hub.

 A cloud service sends a command to a device to change the frequency at which it sends telemetry to help diagnose a problem.

 A device sends alerts based on the values read from its sensors.
 For example, a device monitoring a batch reactor in a chemical plant, sends an alert when the temperature exceeds a certain value.

 Your devices send information to display on a dashboard for viewing by human operators.
 For example, a control room in a refinery may show the temperature, pressure, and flow volumes in each pipe, enabling operators to monitor the facility.